DIAGNijmegen/picai_eval/README.md

 - Average Precision (AP)
 - Area Under the Receiver Operating Characteristic curve (AUROC)
 - PI-CAI ranking metric: `(AUROC + AP) / 2`
-- Precision-Recall curve (PR)
+- Precision-Recall (PR) curve
-- Receiver Operating Characteristic curve (ROC)
+- Receiver Operating Characteristic (ROC) curve
-- Free-Response Receiver Operating Characteristic curve (FROC)
+- Free-Response Receiver Operating Characteristic (FROC) curve

 Supported evaluation options:
 - Case-wise sample weight (also applied to lesion-level evaluation, with same weight for all lesion candidates of the same case).
 - Subset analysis by providing a list of case identifiers.

+See [**Accessing metrics after evaluation**](#accessing-metrics-after-evaluation) to learn how to access these metrics.

 ## Installation
 `picai_eval` is pip-installable: